lhzsantana/smart-crawler/README.md

-# smart-crawler
+# Smart-Crawler

-This project is a easy way to visualize data crawled from internet.
+This project is an easy way to visualize data crawled from internet.

 You need to install: